Germany's Angela Merkel speaks with Ukrainian and French leaders over Russia's border maneuvers | DW | 16.04.2021

 And Zelenskyy wants action, not words.
 "It's time to stop talking and to make decisions," he said on the eve of the talks in an interview with French newspaper Le Figaro.

-"Europe's security is depending on Ukraine's security," Zelenskyy said, adding his country is seeking support from NATO as he once again expressed Kyiv's determination to join the military alliance.
+"Europe's security depends on Ukraine's security," Zelenskyy said, adding his country is seeking support from NATO as he once again expressed Kyiv's determination to join the military alliance.

 "If the EU and Emmanuel Macron consider us as a true member of the European family, they must act accordingly."